38,421

 Our programme aims to prevent and address violence at four levels of society.
 Our approach embodies gender-transformative change, rights and women-centred intervention.

-Municipal hospital staff trained to provide support to survivors of violence
+Health care providers trained to provide support to survivors of violence

 The ‘Little Sister’ project trains sanginis (community women volunteers) to identify and report gender-based violence using an Android application.
 Once an alert is raised and the sangini provides initial help, information on the incident is entered in the app and uploaded to the Little Sister server.
 If there is a high risk of violence or suicide, we intervene immediately to provide services as required.